 Dr Ron Wilson PSM

-Dr Ron Wilson OAM is an education and training consultant and has more than 20 years of experience in the Vocational Education and Training sector in Victoria including senior management, Indigenous education, and corrections education in Technical and Further Education.
+Dr Ronald Wilson, PSM is an education and training consultant with more than 20 years' experience in the Victorian VET sector; with roles in senior management, Indigenous education, and corrections education in TAFE.

-He has worked as a consultant with a number of Learn Local providers and supported their development of sustainable business models and operational systems.
+He has worked as a consultant with Learn Local providers and supported their development of sustainable business models and operational systems.